Stream report for

 Water quality samples are analyzed monthly for temperature, dissolved oxygen (DO), pH, conductivity, turbidity, total suspended solids, ortho-phosphorus, total phosphorus, ammonia, nitrate-nitrogen, total nitrogen, and fecal coliform bacteria (FC).
 Results are compared to State water quality standards.
 Water quality standards are designed to protect public health and aquatic life.
 Comparing monitoring results to water quality standards allows an understanding of how safe the creek is for recreational contact as well as for aquatic life.
 (See link at top of page to view current water data.)

 State water quality standards were revised in 2003.
-The Duwamish River was designated a “Class B” water body and the Lower/Middle Green River “Class A” water body under the 1997 rules.
-As the 2003 rules become effective the Duwamish River is categorized as “Salmonid Rearing and Migration Only” habitat, the Lower Green as “Salmonid Spawning, Rearing, and Migration” habitat, and the Middle Green as “Core Summer Salmonid” habitat for aquatic life use.
+The Duwamish River is now categorized as “Salmonid Rearing and Migration Only” habitat, the Lower Green as “Salmonid Spawning, Rearing, and Migration” habitat, and the Middle Green as “Core Summer Salmonid” habitat for aquatic life use.
 As part of the updated water quality standards, the Middle Green River has been assigned an additional “Supplemental Spawning and Incubation Protection” temperature criteria of 13 ºC to be applied from September 15th through July 1st.
-For recreational use the Duwamish is designated as “Secondary Contact”, the Lower/Middle Green as “Primary Contact”.
-The Duwamish Waterway and River is on the Washington Department of Ecology’s (Ecology) 303(d) 2004 list for not meeting DO and pH standards.
-The Green River is listed for violation of DO, FC, and temperature standards.
+For recreational use, the Duwamish is designated as “Secondary Contact” and the Lower/Middle Green as “Primary Contact”.
+The Duwamish Waterway and River is on the 2012 Washington Department of Ecology’s (Ecology) 303(d) list for not meeting pH and water temperature standards ( Category 5).
+The Green River is listed for violation of DO ( Category 5), fecal coliform bacteria ( Category 5), and temperature standards ( Category 4a).

 Water quality in the Duwamish River has been characterized as “fair”, the Lower Green as “fair to good”, and the Middle Green as “good to very good” (